junior-devleague/pet-store/README.md

   - `text-align`
   - `width`

-*Bonus* Use at least 5 different style attributes that we did not mention!
+*BONUS* Use at least 5 different style attributes that we did not mention!